- Email and Calendaring

 Note: Your email account is deactivated the day after you leave the University and you will no longer have access to it.
 Make sure you check your mailbox in good time before you leave for any items you want to keep - contact the Service Desk for advice on archiving.

-Access your email and calendar on your desktop at work via Outlook and remotely via Outlook Web Access.
+Access your email and calendar on your desktop at work via Outlook and remotely via Outlook on the web.

 Microsoft Outlook is the standard email and calendaring package for staff and research postgraduate students at the University of Aberdeen.

-Part of the Microsoft Office suite, Outlook is a personal information management tool that displays your email, contacts and calendar within one integrated product.
+Part of the Microsoft 365 suite, Outlook is a personal information management tool that displays your email, contacts and calendar within one integrated product.

 Help and support: